ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

       & (<> "\n")
 ```

-Render the played instrument.
+Render the played instrument
-Only works when number of strings per pick match with the number of strings
+(Only works when number of strings per pick match with the number of strings
-of the instrument.
+of the instrument):

 ```haskell
 showPlayedInst :: PlayedInstrument -> Either Text Text